Cart»

 Barossa

 Albert is the namesake of Teusner's grandfather, commemorated for his tireless hard work and commitment.
-Albert is sourced from two small blocks of low yielding unirrigated vines, aged between forty five and ninety years, one precious site in the Barossa's north at Ebenezer and the other, near the valley's southern most extremity at Williamstown.
+Albert is sourced from two small blocks of low yielding unirrigated vines, aged between fifty and a hundred years, one precious site in the Barossa's north at Ebenezer and the other, near the valley's southern most parts at Williamstown.
 Pure and expressive, displaying the power, elegance and generosity of splendid old vines Shiraz, Albert is a joy to drink now and will continue to evolve magical Barossa richness.

 EACH